onap/oom/docs/sections/guides/deployment_guides/oom_customize_overrides.rst

       # enable all component's Ingress interfaces
       enable_all: false
       # default Ingress base URL
+      # All http requests via ingress will be redirected
+      virtualhost:
+        # Default Ingress base URL
         # can be overwritten in component by setting ingress.baseurlOverride
-      virtualhost:
         baseurl: "simpledemo.onap.org"
+        # prefix for baseaddr
+        # can be overwritten in component by setting ingress.preaddrOverride
+        preaddr: ""
+        # postfix for baseaddr
+        # can be overwritten in component by setting ingress.postaddrOverride
+        postaddr: ""
       # All http requests via ingress will be redirected on Ingress controller
       # only valid for Istio Gateway (ServiceMesh enabled)
       config: